Guide

 2. Select View plan.

 If you’re using the Walmart Preferred Carrier Program, you’ll also need to need to download a carrier label.
 This is what the carrier will scan during pickup to deliver to the correct address.
+Follow the same steps as above to download your carrier labels.

 Helpful resources